mountainmoksha/MF_char_gen/README.md

 This project currently requires a working python3 installation containing the following libraries:

 python3 -m pip install tornado pdfrw reportlab dicttoxml xmltodict

+As a general style guide, please run your python source through pylint and correct any obvious errors such as unused variables and poor spacing.
+Please do not feel the need to slavishly answer every issue raised by this tool.
+It's there to help.

+Please also consider running html through a beautification tool for at-least-minimal readability.